ElektraInitiative/PermaplanT/scraper/README.md

 npm run merge:datasets
 ```

+It iteratively gets the German common names from https://www.wikidata.org, a third-party website, to prevent 429 errors by sending too many requests in a short time.

+This may take quite a while, so don't stop the program while running.

 3. Correct data manually before the insertion (optional)

 The scraped data can contain inconsistencies and errors.